robbiemu/tinysetqueue/README.md

 ## Power-of-Two Variant

 For workloads that need the lowest possible overhead on fixed-length buffers, enable the `pow2` feature and use `TinySetQueuePow2`.
 This variant requires the queue capacity to be a power of two and replaces the `%` arithmetic with very fast bit masking.
+The feature gate keeps the default build lean for users who do not need the specialized path; flip it on when you opt into the stricter buffer requirement and the extra code is worth the saved cycles.
 Activate it with `--features pow2` when building or testing.

 ```rust
 # #[cfg(feature = "pow2")]